martinrotter/rssguard/docs/source/features/article-display.md

 For WebEngine proxy rules, RSS Guard matches the feed host and related subdomains.
 For example, a feed from `feeds.bbc.co.uk` can also cover resources from `images.bbc.co.uk`.
 More specific rules are checked first, so a feed-specific proxy can still override a broader domain rule.

-Standard feeds can also define extra proxy domains in their feed network settings.
-Add one host or domain per line when a feed page loads important resources from a different domain, for example a CDN used for images, stylesheets or scripts.
-Those domains will use the same proxy rule as the feed.
+The [standard feeds plugin](../services/standard.md#per-feed-network-settings) can also define extra proxy domains when article resources are hosted somewhere other than the feed's own domain.

 ```{warning}
 Extra proxy domains only affect the `web` variant.
 They are used to generate Qt WebEngine `PAC` rules and do not change how the `text` variant loads resources.